Sunday, October 28, 2018

 2 Grace to you and peace be multiplied in the knowledge of God and of Jesus our Lord, 3 seeing that his divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us by his own glory and virtue; 4 by which he has granted to us his precious and exceedingly great promises; that through these you may become partakers of the divine nature, having escaped from the corruption that is in the world by lust.

 The grace of God that brings salvation is power to walk in the will of God (Titus 2:11-14), loving God and neighbor out of a pure heart (1 Timothy 1:5; James 4:8).
 Love does not rejoice in unrighteousness, but rejoices with the truth (1 Corinthians 13:6).
-Love does not harm a neighbor (Romans 13:10), including a neighbor one would be involved in consensual sin with.
-That love is what Jesus calls us to.
+Love does not harm a neighbor (Romans 13:10).
+Thus there would be no love when one would be involved in consensual sin with his or her neighbor (fellow man or woman).
+Love is what Jesus calls us to.

 Anyone who believes in God must also believe that He is powerful enough to enable a person who is 100% willing to do his will to be liberated (saved) to do just that and not be hindered in any way by contrary and conflicting desires.
 That's how faith works to bring supernatural transformation by the grace of God.
 He gives a new heart and a new spirit (Ezekiel 36:26).
 It only takes the agreement of a heart that is ready to obey Him (love Him, serve Him, do his will, live for Him).
 That's the basis of the relationship one enters into with God, beginning with being reconciled to Him (2 Corinthians 5:20, Romans 5:6-11) on the basis of the forgiveness of past sins when one repents.